TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Only foregrounds will need it on a second thought
 	- Consider making anything foreground cover the ground neons by default, but I don't know how we'll do it

-- Official asset organization
-	- I believe we could encode them in enums
-	- We must think of how we identify them in json also
-		- Perhaps even in folders they will have unique filenames, which would be best

-- Also organize garden, fish, insects etc in officials
-	- even despite the preffixes like aquarium_, garden_ etc
-	- name fish_color
-	- fish_dragon
-	- fish_rainbow_dragon

 - Let's keep the unvariantized structs as_physical and as_nonphysical and let them both go to json
 	- Pro: we might later decide to let nodes override domains after all
 		- Then we'll be ready for it